MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 > [!div class="checklist"]
 >
 > - **Step 1: Prepare Azure for Azure Migrate: Server Migration.** Add the server migration tool to the Azure Migrate project.
-> - **Step 2: Prepare on-premises VMware for Azure Migrate: Server Migration.** Prepare accounts for VM discovery and prepare to connect to Azure VM after migrated.
+> - **Step 2: Prepare on-premises VMware for Azure Migrate: Server Migration.** Prepare accounts for VM discovery and prepare to connect to Azure Virtual Machines after migrated.
 > - **Step 3: Replicate VMs.** Set up replication and start replicating VMs to Azure Storage.
 > - **Step 4: Migrate the application VM with Azure Migrate: Server Migration.** Run a test migration to make sure everything's working, and then run a full migration to move the VM to Azure.
 > - **Step 5: Migrate the database.** Set up migration by using Azure Database Migration Service.